-The declaration by directors is required by the Companies Act, 2015.
+This Directors' Declaration is required by the Companies Act, 2015.

-The directors of the holding company have made a resolution that declares:
+The Directors of the Company have made a resolution that declared:

-- a) In the opinion of the directors, the financial statements of the group for the financial year ended 31 December 2019: - i. comply with the International Financial Reporting Standards and give a true and fair view of the financial position of the group as at 31 December 2019 and of the performance and cash flows of the group for the year ended 31 December 2019; and - ii. have been prepared in accordance with the Companies Act, 2015. - b) The directors have received independence declaration by auditors as required by Section 395 of the Companies Act, 2015; and - c) At the date of this declaration, in the opinion of the directors, there are reasonable grounds to believe that the group will be able to pay its debts as and when they become due and payable.
+- (i) In the Directors' opinion, the financial statements and notes of the Group for the financial year ended 31 December 2020; - a) give a true and fair view of the financial position of the Group as at 31 December 2020 and of the performance of the Group for the year ended 31 December 2020; - b) have been made out in accordance with the Companies Act 2015. - (ii) They have received declarations as required by Section 395 of the Companies Act 2015; - (iii) At the date of this declaration, in the Directors' opinion, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable.

-For and on behalf of the board and in accordance with a resolution of the board of directors.
+Signed on behalf of the Board of Directors in accordance with a resolution of the Directors.

-Dated this 27th day of March 2020.
+Dated this 26 day of March 2021.